percepteye-ai/voyager-ai-gateway/GH_ACTIONS.md

+Here’s your updated README with clear instructions about **adding the public key via the VM instance metadata**, which avoids overwriting issues and ensures GitHub Actions works reliably:

+---

 # 🚀 CI/CD Setup for GCP VM with Docker Compose via GitHub Actions

 This guide explains how to set up **continuous deployment** for a Docker Compose application running on a **GCP VM**, using **GitHub Actions**.
 The workflow builds and deploys the application directly on the VM whenever code is pushed to the `release/prod` branch.